-HEXPOL recognizes right-of-use assets in the balance sheet from the
+HEXPOL recognizes right-of-use assets in the balance sheet from the commencement date of the lease.
+The right-of-use assets are reported under the item tangible fixed assets in the balance sheet.

 Right-of-use assets are valued at cost less deductions for accumulated depreciation and any impairment, and adjusted for revaluations of the lease liabilities.
 Cost includes the initial value of the attributable lease liability, direct expenses, any advance payments made on or before the commencement date of the lease after deduction of any incentives received, and an estimate of any restoration costs.

-Provided that HEXPOL is not reasonably certain that it will assume ownership of the underlying asset at the end of the lease, the rightof-use asset will be written off on a straight-line basis over the term of the lease or the useful life of the underlying asset, whichever is
+Provided that HEXPOL is not reasonably certain that it will assume ownership of the underlying asset at the end of the lease, the rightof-use asset will be written off on a straight-line basis over the term of the lease or the useful life of the underlying asset, whichever is shorter.